tinko26/ao/docs/environment/float.md

 # Floating-Point Numbers

-The `ao_float.h` module defines an abstraction for floating-point numbers.
-It defines the `ao_float.h` type, which represents the fastest floating-point type available on the target platform.
+The `ao_float.h` module defines the `ao_float_t_` type, which represents the fastest floating-point type available on the target platform.
 Additionally, it contains a couple of mathematical functions for that type.

 ## Constants

-The number of significant decimal digits that are preserved, when converting a value from and again back to the `ao_float_t` type.
+The number of decimal digits that are preserved, when converting a floating-point value to string and back again.

 ```c
 #define AO_FLOAT_DIG